 Pronouncements issued but not yet effective are listed below.
-Unless otherwise indicated, the Group does not expect that the future adoption of the said pronouncements to have a significant impact on its consolidated financial statements.
-The Group intends to adopt the following pronouncements when they become effective.
+Unless otherwise indicated, the Company does not expect that the future adoption of the said pronouncements to have a significant impact on the parent company financial statements.
+The Company intends to adopt the following pronouncements when they become effective.